 Mathews, Virginia, is a small and close-knit community of families.
-Mathews County was formed by the Rappahannock River, the York River and the Chesapeake Bay, the county covers 87 square miles and has 214 miles of shoreline.
+Mathews County was formed between the fingers of the Piankatank River, Ware, North, and East Rivers and edges into the Chesapeake Bay.
+The county covers 87 square miles and has 214 miles of shoreline.
 Mathews is 80 miles east of the state capital of Richmond, 65 miles north of Hampton Roads and 155 miles southeast of our Nation’s Capital – Washington, D.C.

 Mathews has been preserved by geographic good luck because it is low lying and out of the way.
 However, more retirees are finding real estate in the unique, small town.
 Some are drawn to Mathews’ country roads, wide-open marsh views, centuries-old churches, and lack of traffic lights, malls, and cookie-cutter developments.
-Mathews, once a community of large extended families.
-The surnames of some current residents mark them as descendants of Mathews’ pioneers from the seventeenth century are intertwined with familiar names like Hudgins, Smith, Jones, Rowe, Foster, these longtime Mathews families and their British cultural roots made up most of the early Mathews population.
+Mathews has always been primarily a community of large extended families.
+The surnames of some current residents mark them as descendants of Mathews’ pioneers from the seventeenth century and are intertwined with familiar names like Hudgins, Smith, Jones, Rowe, Foster.
+These longtime Mathews families and their British cultural roots made up most of the early Mathews population.

 In the 1700’s, Mathews history as a political entity began when Brigadier General Thomas Mathews, Revolutionary War veteran and Speaker of the House of Delegates of the General Assembly of Virginia, introduced a resolution for the division of Gloucester and the formation of a new county which became Mathews, named to honor the Speaker.
 Mathews played an important role in Revolutionary War history.
 Cricket Hill, near Gwynn’s Island was the site of one of the first naval engagements of the Revolutionary War.
 In 1776, Lord Dunmore the last colonial governor of Virginia established a stronghold on Gwynn’s Island; in June of that year the Continental forces led by General Andrew Lewis bombarded the British fleet.
 Lord Dunmore along with Maryland’s fleeing Royal Governor who had joined forces there were forced to return to England.
 This marked the end of the British rule in Virginia.